rnd-team-dev/plotoptix/README.md

 3D raytracing package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
 Data features can be represented on plots as a position, size and color of markers of several basic shapes, finished with a photorealistic lighting and depth of field.

 No need to write shaders, intersection algorithms, handle 3D scene technicalities.
-Basic usage is even more simple than [matplotlib](https://matplotlib.org/):
+Basic usage is even more simple than with [matplotlib](https://matplotlib.org/):

 ```python
 import numpy as np